 Just mention @attendancebot in messages like ‘PTO today’ or ‘Vacation from July 2 to July 9’.
 It will send your request for approval, notify you of its status, put it on your calendar, and set up vacation autoresponders.
 AttendanceBot takes care of attendance and leaves management without wasting your time while keeping you in the loop with your team members.

 MURAL is an app that provides a digital workspace for visual collaboration.
 Using this app, teams can think and collaborate visually by quickly creating diagrams.
 This app integrates into your Microsoft Teams workspace by adding a custom tab, notification bot, and messaging extension.
-You can add a new MURAL or one template and multiple frameworks to your project channel and have your team participate in real-time.
+You can add a new MURAL or one template and multiple frameworks to your project channel to participate in real-time.

-MeisterTask is a collaborative application designed for task management of agile teams.
+MeisterTask is a collaborative app designed for task management of agile teams.
 The app helps team members to increase efficiency in day-to-day task management.
-It allows teams to brainstorm with mind maps that can eventually turn into the tasks assigned to specific team members or groups.
-With a simple design and built-in statistics and reports, it is easy to monitor specific project processes.
+It allows the team members to brainstorm with mind maps that can eventually turn into the tasks assigned to specific users or groups.
+With a simple design and built-in statistics and reports, it’s easy to monitor project processes.

-The app adapts to your needs as it offers a personalized dashboard and allows each teammate to have an overview of any open tasks, their tracked time, and notifications from other team members.
-Now, managers can automatically receive an email when some task gets moved to a specific column, and the team members stay in the loop with everyone else’s work.
+The app adapts to your needs as it offers a personalized dashboard.
+It allows each teammate to have an overview of any open tasks, their tracked time, and notifications from other team members.
+Now, managers can automatically receive an email when some task gets moved to a specific column, and the team members can stay in the loop with everyone else’s work.